d12frosted/elpa-mirror/melpa/puppet-ts-mode-readme.txt

-This package uses a Tree-sitter parser to provide syntax highlighting, indentation, alignment, xref navigation and code checking for the Puppet domain-specific language.
+This package uses a Tree-sitter parser to provide syntax highlighting, indentation, alignment, completion, xref navigation and code checking for the Puppet domain-specific language.

 Syntax highlighting: Fontification is supported using custom faces for Puppet syntax elements like comments, strings, variables, constants,